DrearyWillow/dreary-tunes/README.md

 # dreary-tunes
-atproto playlist lexicon defs and an import script for common playlist services.

 i'm just playing around, this is just for fun.

 youtube, soundcloud, bandcamp playlist links should work. attempts to not dedupe records.

-imports are ugly, a lot of junk dependencies, including my own bsky_utils lol.

 ## TODO
+* imports are ugly, a lot of junk dependencies, including my own bsky_utils lol.
 * i can probably import yt-dlp directly (and probably don't need it, but i'm lazy and there's edge cases)
 * support reading from file, not just url
 * cli for picking existing playlists